Email remains the most targeted attack surface for organizations. This has not changed, even as IT leaders deploy more advanced defenses.

-This article is the first in a five-part series on modern email security strategies.
-It validates the threat using current data.
-It explains how attackers operate.
-It also outlines practical ways to reduce risk.
+This is the first article in a five-part series on modern email security.
+It covers the current threat landscape, how attackers operate, and where to start reducing risk.
+Future articles will address authentication, encryption, and advanced threat protection.

-91% of cyberattacks begin with email according to the Verizon DBIR 2024.
+91% of cyberattacks start with email (Verizon DBIR 2024).

-43% of cyberattacks targeted SMBs last year.
+43% of cyberattacks targeted small and mid-sized businesses last year.

 Attackers rely on a small number of repeatable techniques: